Diving With Glasses: Best Tips for Clear Vision Underwater

 Contact Lenses for Scuba Diving

 For those who are near-sighted, using contact lenses is a viable solution for diving.
 Soft contact lenses are the only type recommended for diving due to their non-gas permeable contact lenses nature, which prevents them from absorbing water and swelling.
-They provide clear vision underwater without the need for a prescription dive mask.
+They provide a clear vision underwater without the need for a prescription dive mask.

 When diving with contact lenses, it’s crucial to ensure your mask fits well to prevent seawater from contaminating the lenses.
 It’s also a good idea to carry extra lenses with you in case you lose one or experience discomfort during the dive.
 Disposable contact lenses are particularly safe, as they can be discarded after the dive to reduce the risk of infection.
+Proper hygiene is essential to prevent eye infections caused by waterborne contaminants.

 Optical Lens Inserts